The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Yes.
 Just like any company, your new company will be able to borrow funds from any financial institution or third-party to help finance your business.
 The borrowing of funds will not trigger a prohibited transaction under Internal Revenue Code Section 4975.

-While our competitors were promoting this type of structure, which in many cases failed from a compliance standpoint, the IRA Financial Group’s in-house retirement tax professionals spent years reviewing IRS materials and guidance in order to develop the 401k Business Financing and Support Structure, in conjunction with ROBS.
-It was designed to satisfy each non-compliance issue address by the IRS in the “Memorandum” in order to offer our clients an IRS and ERISA compliant structure for using retirement funds to acquire or invest in a business tax free!
+While our competitors were promoting this type of structure, which, in many cases, failed from a compliance standpoint, IRA Financial’s in-house retirement tax professionals spent years reviewing IRS materials and guidance in order to develop the 401(k) Business Financing and Support Structure, in conjunction with ROBS.
+It was designed to satisfy each non-compliance issue address by the IRS in the memorandum in order to offer our clients an IRS and ERISA compliant structure for using retirement funds to acquire or invest in a business tax free!

 Is there an annual fee?